IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 As Mechanical Engineering departments go, UMD is (thankfully) fairly flexible in the specific courses you need to take (see the enme.umd.edu website for the specifics).
 In practice, my students have had no trouble satisfying any formal coursework requirements.
 In terms of specific courses, my students typically take courses in the MechE, Computer Science, Applied Mathematics, Statistics, or Mathematics departments, since those courses tend to be the most closely related to the skills we specialize in (usually Machine Learning or similar advanced mathematics/computation).
 These courses will typically equip you with skills in optimization, advanced computation/programming, statistical learning, among other related areas.
 Generally speaking, every semester we will discuss what courses will best support your research interests and goals, and select courses based on that.

 In addition to formal coursework learning, you will pick up technical skills in things like software version control, advanced computing hardware (such as using GPUs like our NVIDIA DGX or the HPC center) or advanced additive manufacturing equipment if the project requires it (*e.g.*, some of the equipment in the Maryland Robotics Center's *Robotics Realization Lab*).
 My students also end up getting fairly good exposure and practice with technical or academic writing (see, for example, [my scientific writing guide](/blog/writing-guide)) as well as presentation skills.
 This is in part due to my own focus and extra advising on how to write and present well, which I have found to be key to academic success.
 In addition to this, my students tend to gain mentorship skills via the UMD undergraduate research program where we can pitch projects and recruit undergrads to work with them.
 This helps you develop your skills at mentoring and leading others.

+## What possibilities are there for co-advising, for example, if I want to collaborate with other professors or researchers while at UMD?
+There are many possibilities to work with multiple professors while here, and I encourage my students to learn as much as they can from the other excellent and talented faculty who are here.
+Part of our ongoing discussions around your Professional Development Plan while a student here will include making sure you are assembling the kind of mentorship network you need to succeed in the future.
+Possible co-advising or co-mentorship setups fall under the following broad types:

+* **Informal mentorship**: Perhaps you take a course with a professor or meet him or her through some other capacity.
+If you think his or her work is relevant to your interests, I have no problem with you trying out some seedling ideas for their course project or arranging a time to chat with them separately.
+Some of my favorite papers have come from chance interactions that students have initiated with other faculty, and they often lead to new grant proposals for me and that other faculty member.
+This kind of collaboration is organic and informal, but has a range of other benefits.
+* **Dissertation Committee Members**: Part of a Dissertation or Thesis Committee's role is to help guide or advise on a students research.
+So, it is quite common for students to initiate new discussions and collaborations with other faculty and for those faculty members to be natural choices for members of your committee.
+This can include even co-authoring publications with your committee members.
+* **Formal Co-Advising**: If your research interests span multiple professors and you wish to officially have "two advisors" then we can also do an official "Co-Advising" setup wherein one professor would be the "Chair" of your dissertation, and then other the "Co-Chair" and you would officially have two advisors with respect to the university system.
+I have done this multiple times before and, while not common, it is a good option if you truly believe that having multiple official advisors would benefit your research in ways that more informal advising might not.

+## If I am coming in with a B.S. versus an M.S., does that make a difference?
+Can students who come from B.S. straight to Ph.D. do well?
+Those entering with an M.S. require fewer formal courses than those entering with a B.S., since some of your Master's credits may transfer over to UMD (depending on the specific courses).
+In such cases, the time to degree may be shorter, though a lot depends on the specific student's motivation and research performance.
+However, in general, students entering with a B.S. or an M.S. (or M.Tech or M.Eng) can all do equally well here.
+If your end goal is a Ph.D., I would not be particularly concerned regarding whether or not you had a Master's degree or not when applying here.

+## Are there courses to take on things like technical writing or other professional development?
+We do not require graduate students to take any specific courses in things like technical writing.
+That said, there are a variety of centers on campus that can help students develop these skills, such as the Teaching and Learning Transformation Center (TLTC) or various writing groups and retreats offered through the Graduate School.
+In addition, there are various workshops that take place throughout the year on techniques like science communication and other skills that you can sign up for.
+I am happy to support those kinds of activities for you if you would benefit from them.